anonOstrich/regex_parser/documentation/user_guide.md

 ### .jar
 Clone the project or download just the [JAR FILE].
-Run the program with the command "java -jar TIEDOSTONIMI".
+Run the program with the command "java -jar regex_parser.jar".
 The program should start in the text terminal.

 ### in an IDE